KiwiPlastic/RMB_Frankenboard/README.md

 Note your email needs to be registered with us before this will work

 https://github.com/KiwiPlastic/RMB_Frankenboard

 https://www.arduino.cc/en/software/

-## Licensing
-Non-commercial license is in effect.
-This license flows to derivative works.
-You are free to remix / modify the blaster as you see fit.
-Please share If you post a remix, please link back to the original.
-Commercial use is allowed with the purchase of a RMB-Frankenboard at a ratio of one board = one commercial build.

 ## Attributions
 (c) 2019-2021 Michael Ireland / Ireland Software / Airzone for example code used early on in project development work.